flanksource/config-db/README.md

 ## Quick Start

-Before installing the Canary Checker, please ensure you have the [prerequisites installed](docs/prereqs.md) on your Kubernetes cluster.
+Before installing Config-DB , please ensure you have the [prerequisites installed](docs/prereqs.md) on your Kubernetes cluster.

-The recommded method for installing Canary Checker is using [helm](https://helm.sh/)
+The recommended method for installing Config-DB is using [helm](https://helm.sh/)

 ### Install Helm